indigo-iam/iam-documentation/user-guide/api/scim_api.md

-## SCIM API reference
+# SCIM API reference

-The IAM server has a RESTful API that is used to manage users, change their personal information, add or remove them from a group, add Open ID Connect accounts, x509 certificates, ssh keys, ecc.
+The IAM server provides a RESTful API based on the [SCIM standard][scim] that is used to manage users, change their personal information, manage their group membership, etc.

-The API may be accessed through an active web session within the application or through authorizing a client application through OAuth.
-The SCIM protocol, in fact, does not define a scheme for authentication and authorization therefore implementers are free to choose mechanisms appropriate to their use cases.
-All examples assume OAuth2 bearer token; e.g.
+Access to the API is restricted to administrator users or OAuth clients that have access to the `scim:read` (for read access) or `scim:write` (for write access) OAuth scopes.

+Examples below assume OAuth authorization via bearer token: e.g.

 ```
 GET /Users/2819c223-7f76-453a-919d-413861904646 HTTP/1.1